 So how does this relate to the cafe and, more importantly your business?

 If the standard of customer service for the café was to engage and greet the customer as soon as they arrived, then I wouldn’t have this article, for starters.
-The unwritten rule that underpins this organisation’s service is ‘The customer matters, when you remember they exist.’
-If however the rules were defined, and they stated: customers are served water and offered a drink within 1 minute of sitting down, followed by taking their food order and offering more drinks upon finishing the last, imaging how different my experience would be?
-Not only that, imagine how much more money they would be making, as they turn over tables quicker, upsell, and don’t have customers walking out, frustrated because they couldn’t get served.
+The unwritten rule that underpins this organisation’s service is ‘The customer matters…. but only when you remember they exist.’
+If however the rules were defined, and they stated: the customer matters and they are to be served water and offered a drink within 1 minute of sitting down, followed by taking their food order and when they have finished their meal they are to be offered more drinks, imaging how different my experience would be?
+Not only that, imagine how much more money they would be making, as they turn over tables quicker, upsell, and don’t have customers walking out, frustrated because they can’t get served.